bitnami/charts/bitnami/magento/README.md

 ## Notable changes

+### To 26.0.0

+This major release bumps the and MariaDB chart version to [18.x.x](https://github.com/bitnami/charts/pull/24804); no major issues are expected during the upgrade.

 ### To 23.0.0

 This major release bumps the MariaDB version to 10.6.
 Follow the [upstream instructions](https://mariadb.com/kb/en/upgrading/) for upgrading to MariaDB 10.6.
 No major issues are expected during the upgrade.